reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 We must make sure that we don’t use any blocking methods throughout the lifecycle of an API.
 Otherwise, we lose the main advantage of reactive programming!
 {{% /warning %}}

-##### Functional Routing and Handling
+#### Functional Routing and Handling

-Initially the Spring Functional Web Framework was built and designed for Spring Webflux but later it was also introduced in Spring MVC.
-We use functions for routing and handling the requests.
-This introduces an alternative programming model to the one provided by the Spring annotation based framework.
+Initially, the Spring Functional Web Framework was built and designed for Spring Webflux but later it was also introduced in Spring MVC.
+We use functions for routing and handling requests.
+This introduces an alternative programming model to the one provided by the Spring annotation-based framework.

 First of all, we will define a `Handler` function that can accept a `ServerRequest` as an incoming argument and returns a `Mono` of `ServerResponse` as the response of that functional method.
 Let’s name the handler class as `UserHandler`: